-Iceland; the Land of Ice and Fire.
-I just spent a week in Iceland with the Italian travel agent Giver Viaggi e Crociere.
-This post is all about the waterfalls and geysers of Iceland’s famous Golden Circle.
+Iceland is known as the Land of Ice and Fire, and for good reason.
+I recently spent a week in Iceland with the Italian travel agent Giver Viaggi e Crociere.
+This post is all about the best things to do and places you have to visit along Iceland’s famous Golden Circle.
 This is one of the most touristy and visited parts of Iceland, but also one of the most impressive.
-We only spent one day in the Golden Circle since we then went to explore the Westfjords.
-This 1-day itinerary to the Golden Circle will tell you everything you need to know about visiting this part of Iceland in summer.
+When you see the waterfalls and geysers of the Golden Circle it’s easy to see why they call it the Land of Ice and Fire.
+You can easily drive around the Golden Circle in one day and have plenty of time to see all the main attractions.
+I included a map and 1-day itinerary to show you everything you need to know about visiting the Golden Circle in Iceland.

 Haukadalur Geothermal Area

 We started the first day of our trip by setting off from Reykyavik, and heading to the Haukadalur geothermal area.
 During the drive there you can admire some beautiful landscapes, and you will see smoke coming out from the ground.
 These are due to the geothermal activity below the ground, which result in the smoke being released above ground that we can see.
 The climate in Iceland is already variable enough, but especially when you get close to the geysers, which release hot smoke.
 If you need help packing for Iceland, check out my packing list and advice here.
 There are two main geysers in the Haukadalur geothermal area; Geysir and Strokkur.